esimionato/pim-community-dev/src/Akeneo/Platform/Bundle/FeatureFlagBundle/README.md

 if (FeatureFlags.isEnabled("myFeature")) { //...
 ```

-TODO with Paul: the idea is to have a simple service `AkeneoFeatureFlags`.
-Maybe it can be embedded in a fetcher to act as a kind of cache.

 ### Short living feature flags

 **Flags that will live from a few days to a few weeks.**